-Fifty miles out of KC rain sploshed off the four-laner.
 THE WIZARD OF OZ belonged to Kansas.
-The sky was black.
+The sky turned black.

 "Stormy weather."
 It scared Brock.

 Twenty minutes later the rain stopped and the sun broke through the clouds.
-Kansas City rested on a hill.
-A golden nimbus transform the city into Oz.
+Kansas City rested on a hill and a golden nimbus transform the city into Oz.